If you have issues with the Register label printer, try these troubleshooting steps.

 To reset your printer to factory defaults:

-LP 2824 and GX420d: press and hold the feed button on the top of the printer until you see a sequence of four flashes (indicator light will flash once, pause, then twice, pause, then three times, pause, then four times, and release the button)
+LP 2824 and GX420d: Press and hold the feed button on the top of the printer until you see a four light flashes in a row.

 Green Bits automatically uploads your state's appropriate label templates to your printer's internal memory.
-In some cases, old or corrupt label templates may result in unusual printer behavior such as blank labels, labels with random characters, blank labels between each printed label, etc.
+In some cases, old or corrupt label templates may result in unusual printer behavior such as blank labels, labels with random characters, or blank labels between each printed label.

 - Confirm that your iPad and printer are on the same network

-- Enter your printer's IP address into the web address/URL bar in Safari or any other web browser app and tap Go
+- Enter your printer's IP address into your browser (for example, Safari or Chrome) and Enter.

 - A Zebra configuration page will display.
 Select Directory Listing